nethical6/BlankPhoneQuestDocs/quest/DeepFocus.md

 - **Increment Daily By:** 10 minutes
 - **Goal Focus Time:** 60 minutes

 **How It Works:** You start with 20 minutes on Monday.
 Each successful day, the focus time increases by 10 minutes (e.g., 30 minutes on Tuesday, 40 minutes on Wednesday, etc.), up to a maximum of 60 minutes.
 After each session, mark it done to earn 5 coins.
-The quest auto-destroys after Friday.
+The quest auto-destroys after 17/06/2024.

 **Benefit:** Builds endurance gradually, rewarding progress with coins.